 Next best is magnetic resistance, which is what you will find in most mid-range bikes.
 It features a series of ferrous magnets placed around the flywheel which are controlled by the computer console.
 Of the three resistance types, this is the most reliable and the one we recommend.

 Friction resistance is the least desirable of the three.
 It features a felt pad which contacts the flywheel and can be tension adjusted.
 It often produces a jerky action and will wear easily.

+The comfort of your bike will be determined by the seat.
 The seat should provide you with the means of custom adjustment.
 You should be able to move it both fore and aft (up, down and sideways).
 Being able to move the seat closer to the handlebars is important if you have lower back niggles as it relieves the tension on the erector spinae muscles that run alongside your spine.

 Getting the right seat height will allow you to maintain a proper knee to heel angle when pedalling.
 This prevents the knee from coming out excessively past the line of the pedal, which places undue stress on the knee joint.

 The seat of your bike should also provide you with a decent level of comfort through its padding.
 You will be spending a lot of time on your bike seat.